BMW PAINT, COLOR CODES, etc. 1970 - ??

 BMW used a descriptive 00 for color for right hand drive cars, single 0 for left hand!

 This is a rather short list for paint work.
 I have not kept up this area.
 Inquire on the appropriate Internet Mailing List or Forum.

 Miscellaneous codes, colors, containers, etc:

-Below are the actual paint codes for various models and years.
-These numbers are ONLY APPROXIMATELY in numerical order...so, scan down fully!
+Below are the actual paint codes for various models & years.
+These numbers are not in complete numerical order...so, scan down fully!

 Every model that used a particular Paint Code MIGHT NOT be listed under the Models column.